sebanalysis/sebbeck.com/_posts/2022-11-11-bullshit-jobs.md

 ### Box tickers

-Jobs dominated by compliance, cover-your-arse or self-justifying paperwork that exists only because the value in the paperwork, accreditation, or analysis is more important than doing the task itself.
+Jobs dominated by compliance, cover-your-arse or self-justifying paperwork that exists only because the value in the paperwork, accreditation, or analysis is more significant than doing the task itself.
 Work is appraised via abstracted bureaucratic procedure, not by practical, personally accountable means.
 All bureaucracies work on this principle: once you introduce formal measures of success, “reality”—for the organization—becomes that which exists on paper, and the human reality that lies behind it is a secondary consideration at best.
 Value of third party accredited qualifications or approved documentation greater than personal trust.
 Ass covering, fear of liability, obsession with compliance over competence.

 - Auditors such as the big four who consistently fail to notice million or billion dollar holes in the company's finances,
 - Consultants do provide no new meaningful insights who are paid for their brand value to endorse organizational change,  sway board decisions and shift responsibility and risk away from the executives,